-For specific cheerleading stunt and safety questions that pertain to the NFHS Spirit Rules Book, or to the 2022-23 High School Teams Show Cheer and Group Stunt Division Limitations please email USARules@varsity.com.
+For specific cheerleading stunt and safety questions that pertain to the NFHS Spirit Rules Book, or to the 2023-24 Junior and Rec Teams Show Cheer and Group Stunt Division Limitations please email USARules@varsity.com.

-For specific Song/Pom, Song/Jazz & Pep/Short Flag safety questions that only pertain to the USA Song/Pom, Song/Jazz & Pep/Short Flag Safety Rules for, or to the 2022-23 Song/Pom, Pep Flag Division Limitations please email USADanceRules@varsity.com.
+For specific Song/Pom safety questions that pertain to the USA Song/Pom Safety Rules or to the 2023-24 Song/Pom, Pep Flag Division Limitations please email USADanceRules@varsity.com.

-2022-2023 JUNIOR HIGH/MIDDLE/ELEMENTARY TEAMS SHOW CHEER AND GROUP STUNT DIVISION LIMITATIONS
+2023-2024 JUNIOR AND REC TEAMS SHOW CHEER AND GROUP STUNT DIVISION LIMITATIONS

-In addition to all rules covered in the "2022-23 National Federation of State High School Associations (NFHS) Spirit Rules Book" the following restrictions also apply to teams entering these divisions:
+In addition to all rules covered in the "2023-24 National Federation of State High School Associations (NFHS) Spirit Rules Book" the following restrictions also apply to teams entering these divisions: